 Your tour is fully escorted and narrated with a jolly driver and knowledgeable escort who, invariably, will become more of a friend than a tour guide!
 Every passenger receives special attention and is encouraged to participate in the day as much as possible to ensure that you have a wonderful time with us.

 Your tour commences at 8:30am from outside the Chester Railway Station on City Road, Chester CH1 3NS.
-We can also consider and accommodate various pre-arranged pick-up points upon request.

 We will take you to places in the Lake District you thought didn’t (or couldn’t) exist and your driver & tour escort will keep you fully informed and advised as to points of interest and general knowledge regarding the ever-changing panoramic views.

 This Lake District sightseeing tour has been carefully routed and planned with your driver tailoring the day to suit the weather, atmosphere and ambiance of the general group on board.
 This makes every tour unique, special and memorable and allows you to partake in as much (or little) as you feel comfortable with.
 You will never be put under any commitment or pressure to do anything that you don’t wish to.

 After we’ve waved farewell to the amazing 2,000 year old City Of Chester, we’ll hit the road to the legendary land of The Lake District in a 2-hour partially-narrated journey, navigating a spectacular section of the M6 motorway, passing Preston and Lancaster.
 On a clear day, you will see the famous British “backbone” called The Pennines.

 A superb example of a Neolithic stone circle set in the breath-taking scenery of the Lake District with a view of a number of the surrounding mountains and hills.
 Stand in the centre of the circle and feel the mystical energy flow from the ground up through your body.